 - Have you had treatment or are having treatment likely to produce side effects which might be confused with Carcinoid syndrome?
-For example, surgery can be the cause of diarrhoea and other issues.
+For example, surgery can be the long term cause of diarrhoea and other issues.
 Despite the role of somatostatin analogues, these could also be the root cause of certain reactions.

 - Do you have any other illnesses?
 If yes, do these other illnesses produce effects similar to carcinoid syndrome? e.g. asthma, diabetes, rosacea, thyroid disorders, vitamin & mineral deficiencies, malabsorption, gut bacterial imbalance.